Six Ultimate Southern Game Day Experiences

 Appalachian State University

 Mountaineer fans flock to the hills surrounding Kidd Brewer Stadium on Saturdays to watch their team defend The Rock.
-The party begins in the morning and rocks until kick-off.
+Game day experiences begin in the morning and rock until kick-off.
 “The fun thing about tailgating is hearing all the generators turn on,” says Jim Stout, App State alum and passionate tailgater.
 Those generators are powering scores of tailgate tents decked out with black and gold Mountaineer paraphernalia, satellite TVs, food buffets and fully stocked bars.

 “Our food normally targets the school we’re playing.
 For Louisiana, you could find gumbo and spicy Bloody Marys,” says Stout.

 What really gets fans into the football spirit though is the band, which breaks itself into segments and disperses throughout campus to fire up the crowds before they head to the stadium.
 That walk first involves a stop at the infamous rock where fans touch it, rub it or slap it for good luck.

 East Carolina University

 ECU fans are purple and gold pirate proud — young and old arrive fully dressed in pirate or skull and cross-bones costumes for their game day experiences.
 Crowds converge on the tailgate lots which open six hours prior to game time.
 Of course, expect lots of vinegary and smoky whole hog, Eastern North Carolina BBQ.